 But Wait!
 Why Don’t You Just Use An App For Task Management?

 - none of the apps had all the features that I wanted.
-Due to this, I kept moving from one app to the other, and soon the focus shifted from organizing my day to finding the best app that can help me do that
+Due to this, I kept moving from one app to the other, and soon the focus shifted from organizing my day to finding the best app that could help me do that

 - while it is convenient to have an app for adding tasks as you almost always have your phone on you, that’s what I wanted to avoid.
 We already spend so much time on our phones, I didn’t want to add yet another reason to take out my phone